tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 ### 2025

 * @Institute for Societal Computing at the University of Saarland on June 6.
-Find the video of the talk [here](https://youtu.be/_a4iCiDt7fg?feature=shared).
+[Video of the talk](https://youtu.be/_a4iCiDt7fg?feature=shared).

 * @Fondazione Bruno Kessler (Trento, Italy) on May 14.